shuvam-koirala/air_drum/README.md

 # air_drum
-this repo contains air_drum project. here you can find the us of handtrack.js to track your  hand position for playing the drums.
+this repo contains air_drum project. here you can find the use of handtrack.js to track your  hand position for playing the drums.